ethagnawl/peterdohertys.website/blog-posts/creative-tech-tips.md

 Your logging library (you are using one and not just `print` ... right?) almost certainly has a configuration option and methods for various levels, like DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Thinking through which methods are used where can go a long way towards having useful logs and preventing your exhibits from unexpectedly running out of disk space.

 #### Filtering
+You should carefully consider whether your system could accidentally log data containing PII or other sensitive information (e.g. API keys).
+For example, data gathered from guests using the interactive experience.
+Really, you should avoid capturing user data whenever possible, so you can prevent the possibility of a breach but that's a different story.

+Most logging utilities offer some sort of filtering or callback mechanism which you can use to achieve this and if you're logging structured data (e.g. JSON) you can _probably_ replace known keys with "****" or similar (e.g. `{"email": "foo@bar.com}` => `{"email": "****"}`). _Do_ think long and hard about this, though, as it's very difficult to cover every corner case.
+Consider whether you can avoid logging this data altogether -- this also applies to exception handlers which may dump context containing sensitive values.

 #### Performance
 It's important to consider what side effects your logging might introduce.
 For example, when logging querysets in a Django application, you may wind up inadvertently or repeatedly evaluating them, which can result in unexpected database queries.
 This all varies by language/library but using log level methods (e.g. `logger.debug`) doesn't always prevent this and you should look into what options you have for lazy logging.